NikolayTV/Skin_color_classifier/README.md

 # Skin-color extraction and classification
-This programm allow you to extract skin color from face and classify it to the arbitraty number of clusters
+This programm allow you to extract skin color from face and classify it to the arbitraty number of clusters It was done as a part of my studies in London in 2019

 ## The pipeline of my method may be divided into four primary segments:
 * 1) Face detection - obtaining bounding box around the face.